musicjoeyoung/MusicMemoryGame/README.md

 ## How to Play:

-To first hear (and see) the melody you'll need to try and remember, press "Play Melody."
+To first hear (and see) the melody that you'll need to try and remember, press "Play Melody."
 You can play it as many times as you wish.
 ![Play Melody](src/images/Play-Melody.png)

 (Then the melody will play!)